putuwistika/API_Team3_Digistar/README.md

 5. Retrieve product data with products_id using POST method.
 6. Get Similar Products (Recomendations) by Product ID using GET method.
 7. Get Best Product from AI analysis
+8. Get Product with Search by Product Name using GET method.

 The data is loaded from the PostgreSQL database into memory at the start of the application for faster response times.